ibbi67/SkillsBuild-Gamified-Web-Application/user-manual.md

 ### Saving a Course
 1. User clicks the "Save to Favourites" button
-2. API adds the course to the user’s favourites list
+2. API adds the course to the user's favourites list
 3. The UI updates to reflect the change

 ### Removing a Course